DougFirErickson/mirone/README.md

 For tutorials, go here: https://sites.google.com/site/mironehowtos/

-If you use these tools, please reference this paper: http://www.sciencedirect.com/science/article/pii/S0098300406000902
+If you use these tools for scholarly research, please reference this paper: http://www.sciencedirect.com/science/article/pii/S0098300406000902

 Cheers,